Pet CVs for renting: how to get a landlord to accept your pet (2026)

 • Include basic information, like your pet’s breed, photos, details about their personality, training and references.

-• They don’t guarantee your landlord will accept your application, but they can build landlord confidence.
+• They don’t guarantee your landlord will accept your rental application, but they can build a landlord's confidence.

 • It can help meet the “reasonable information” request a landlord can ask for under May 2026’s Renters’ Rights Act.